subframe7536/kysely-sqlite-builder/README.md

 - `fetch`
 - `ignore`

-About 35% of the minified bundle size is reduced when turn on all options.
+About 20% of the minified bundle size is reduced by default, up to **60%** when turn on all options.

 **use at your own risk!**